-Proposals 2, 3 and 4 are routine; Proposal 1 is non-routine.
+Proposals 2 and 3 are routine; Proposal 1 is non-routine.
 How many votes are needed for each proposal to pass, is broker discretionary voting allowed and what is the effect of abstentions and broker non-votes?

-Proposals Vote Required Broker Discretionary Vote Allowed Effect of Abstentions and Broker Non-Votes on the Proposal (1) Elect seven members of the Board of Directors; Plurality No None (2) Approve an amendment to the Aspen Group, Inc. 2018 Equity Incentive Plan to increase the number of shares of common stock authorized for issuance thereunder from 1,600,000 shares to 2,350,000 shares; Majority of the votes cast No None (3) Ratify the selection of Salberg & Company, P.A. as the Company's independent registered public accounting firm for fiscal year ending April 30, 2022; Majority of the votes cast Yes None (4) Approve an adjournment of the Annual Meeting to a later date or time, if necessary, to permit further solicitation and vote of proxies if there are not sufficient votes at the time of the Annual Meeting to approve any of the proposals presented for a vote at the Annual Meeting.
+Proposals Vote Required Broker Discretionary Vote Allowed Effect of Abstentions and Broker Non-Votes on the Proposal (1) Elect six members of the Board of Directors; Plurality No None (2) Ratify the selection of Salberg & Company, P.A. as the Company's independent registered public accounting firm for fiscal year ending April 30, 2023; Majority of the votes cast Yes None (3) Approve an adjournment of the Annual Meeting to a later date or time, if necessary, to permit further solicitation and vote of proxies if there are not sufficient votes at the time of the Annual Meeting to approve any of the proposals presented for a vote at the Annual Meeting.
 Majority of the votes cast Yes None